guilhem13/PdfExtrcator/Readme.md

 ***

-## Features included
+### Features included

- - Upload pdf and save its data into a database
+ - Feature 1 : Upload pdf and save its data into a database
- - Get the data from this uploading
+ - Feature 2 : Get the data from this uploading
- - Get the data of files uploaded by id
+ - Feature 3 : Get the data of files uploaded by id

+***
 ## Installation

 Create a virtualenv and activate it: